piitaya/lovelace-mushroom/README.md

 ### Translations

-If you want to help translating Mushroom, you can translate it directly from your browser using [Weblate](weblate-url).
+If you want to help translating Mushroom, you can translate it directly from your browser using [Weblate][weblate-url].

 ### Maintainer steps to add a new language